 Staying safe and protecting yourself in the summer heat

-As we get deeper into summer, we are seeing a return to higher temperatures and heat waves, especially in BC but in other provinces as well.
+As we get into summer, we are seeing a return to higher temperatures and heat waves, especially in BC but in other provinces as well.
 Working during heatwaves can give rise to further health challenges and your union wants to make sure that you stay safe.
-In addition to seeing yet another wave of COVID-19 across Canada the current heatwaves are also of concern.

 Most employers should have a high heat plan.
 Check with your manager or supervisor about your specific location’s heat plan to ensure that your health and safety is looked after.
 Your worksite Occupational Health & Safety (OH&S) Committee should also be examining the plan to be sure it is appropriate for the type of work done and the exposures you face.